zozzlethena/docs/pages/index.md

 </Callout>

-As an AMM (automated market maker) adapted from Solidly, Velodrome Finance comes with standard features popularized by Uniswap, and some novel ones, critical to Optimism's ecosystem development:
+As an AMM (automated market maker) adapted from Solidly, Velodrome Finance comes with standard features popularized by _Uniswap v2_, and some novel ones, critical to Optimism's ecosystem development:
  * a trading fee of only 0.02%
  * near zero slippage on uncorrelated or tightly correlated digital